jelford/spool/README.md

 I'm not a developer, just give it to me
 ---------------------------------------

-If you're on Firefox and you have GreaseMonkey installed, just click [here](https://raw.github.com/jelford/spool/master/spool.user.js) and click on all the boxes that say things like "enable" or "confirm."
+If you're on Firefox and you have GreaseMonkey installed, just click [here](https://raw.github.com/jelford/spool/master/spool.user.js) and click on all the boxes that say things like "enable" or "confirm" or "trust."

 developers
 ==========